codesharedot/nexo-price-gnome-ticket/README.md

-# bytecoin-bcn price gnome ticket
+# bitshares price gnome ticket

-Gnome 3 desktop ticker for bytecoin-bcn price with Python and argos.
-Rename to bytecoin-bcn.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for bitshares price with Python and argos.
+Rename to bitshares.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org